androiddevnotesforks/JetpackCompose.app/README.md

 It consists of tools, tutorials, resources and examples that help you level up your Jetpack Compose knowledge.

-## Note: The website continues to be actively maintained but all new development is now happening in a private repository.
-I'm keeping this repository around for inspiration on how it was implemented.
+## Note: The website continues to be actively maintained but only being used for powering the data of the site.
+This repo is being used as a submodule of a separate private repo that has the rest of the logic of the site.
+You can find the source code of the site itself preserved in this [branch](https://github.com/vinaygaba/JetpackCompose.app/tree/vinay-repo-backup).
 Kindly star the repository if you are a user of this site or if you found this source code useful.

 There are 4 main sections in the website: